Best £25000 Loan UK – Jubilee 2000 Direct Lenders

 The disadvantages of a DCL

-• Debt consolidation involves fees and costs, which may worsen a difficult situation.
+• Debt consolidation involves fees and costs that may worsen an already difficult situation.

 • It may take longer to pay off, as the DCL end date may be longer than the end dates of your existing loans.